nhuynh2/iHear-FeedbackManager/README.md

 8. [Acknowledgments](#acknowledgments)

 ## Overview
 Have you ever seen a problem around campus that needed to be addressed, but you didn't know who to contact? iHear has the solution!
+Simply submit a ticket and a staff member will be assigned the issue.
+You can keep track of the progress of your ticket and see when it's been assigned, when it's being worked on, and when it's completed!
+There's also a dashboard to view all the tickets others have submitted.

 ## Features
 There is a full pdf presentation of features here 👉 [iHear Features](iHear.pdf)